sodadata/docs/soda-cl/profile.md

 When you add or edit a data source in Soda Cloud, use the `discover datasets` and/or `profile columns` configurations to automatically profile data in your data source.
 * Examine the profile information to gain insight into the type of SodaCL checks you can prepare to test for data quality.
 * Use profiled data to create no-code data quality checks.
-* Activate an anomaly detection dashboard to automatically gain observability insight into data quality.
+* Activate an anomaly dashboard to automatically gain observability insight into data quality.

 {% include code-header.html %}
 ```yaml